Skip to content

 particles: Particle positions with system index information.

-systems: System data with unit cell for periodic boundary conditions.
+systems: System data with cell for periodic boundary conditions.

 Returns: